WHAT ARE JOINT PAIN INJECTIONS?

 What to Expect

+Patients will have to bring someone with them to drive them home after the procedure.
+There is a possibility that a patient will be asked to stop taking blood thinners prior to the procedure.
 The area around the affected joint is sterilized.
 Your radiologist then uses a local anesthetic to numb the area of interest, and contrast material may be injected into the area to highlight its details.
 During the procedure, fluoroscopy (x-ray) is used to ensure proper placement of the needle and accurate delivery of the medication.
 Once the radiologist verifies that he/she is in the correct location, medication will be injected directly into the joint space.
 The procedure is usually over within 30 minutes, including preparation time.

 After the injection, you may experience immediate but temporary pain relief from the local anesthetic.
 Steroids require a few days to deliver noticeable benefits – therefore, the pain may return once the anesthetic wears off, and usually subsides in a day or two.
 It is recommended that you take it easy the day of the procedure, and return to your usual activities the following day.